BreakellrZ/Murder_Mystery/README.md

 ### Quit feature
 Lastly there is a quit feature.
 Explained in the instructions - If a player ever wants to quit the game they just type quit into the terminal and the game will end.

+## Future Features

+- I would like to add more puzzles, and riddles to the game.
+The puzzles/riddles would unlock the items needed to solve the case.
+For each item the Player would have to solve a puzzle or a ridde to aqquire each item that is needed.

+- I would like to add more Ascii art for each scene to give the players some imagery to look at for each room.

 ## Technologies used